hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 dataTag: ["thoughts"]
 ---

-In the few last years, I have superficially dabbled with fermenting my own food, making kimchi, Sauerkraut, kombucha, kefir, etc. I have also learned that so many of the things I drink or eat are in fact fermented—think cheese, wine, beer, yogurt, bread.
+In the last few years, I have superficially dabbled with fermenting my own food, making kimchi, Sauerkraut, kombucha or kefir.
+I have also learned that so many of the things I drink or eat are in fact fermented—think cheese, wine, beer, yogurt, bread.

 Since Wednesday, I have been diving deep into the intricate world of fermentation from a complete other direction.
-I stepped outside of my comfort zone and had a look at this whole fermentation shenanigan from the point of view of biochemistry.
+I stepped outside my comfort zone and had a look at this whole fermentation shenanigan from the point of view of biochemistry.

 Here are the things I've learned. <span class="subtle">(Disclaimer: I am mostly quoting Wikipedia as that's where my fermentation rabbit hole started.
 Please get back to me if I wrote anything wrong-I-don't-really-know-what-I'm-talking-about.)</span>